-is authorized, subject to the Act and the Forest Management Regulations 1993, to take forest produce from Crown land in accordance with the terms, conditions and limitations set out below, and not otherwise.
+is authorised, subject to the Act and the Forest Management Regulations 1993, to take forest produce from Crown land in accordance with the terms, conditions and limitations set out below, and not otherwise.

 Note: The authority conferred by this licence is of no effect at any time when a term, condition or limitation of the licence is not being complied with.